aloetesting/aloe/docs/index.rst

  Aloe: BDD testing via nose
 ============================

-Aloe is a Gherkin_-based Behaviour Driven Development tool for Python based on Nose_.
+Aloe is a Gherkin_-based Behavior Driven Development tool for Python based on Nose_.

 .. toctree::